thinktecture/relayserver/docs/concepts.md

 ### Response body

 The persisted response body will automatically be deleted when the response has been send to the waiting client.

+## Authentication

+A Connector needs to authenticate itself against the RelayServer.
+This is done by providing a valid access token.
+The token will be retrieved from the `Authority` that the RelayServer is configured to use.
+The connector will retrieve the url to the token provider from the `.well-known/relayserver-configuration` endpoint on the RelayServer.

+The identity provider needs to be an OIDC compliant service, like Entra ID, Keycloak, Auth0, IdentityServer or others.

+The token needs to provide at least the following values in its claims:
+* `client_id`: the name of the tenant as it is configured in the RelayServer database
+* `aud` (audience): `relayserver`, only when the RelayServer knows that this token is intended for it, it will accept it
+* `scope`: `connector`, the endpoints on the RelayServer that the connector needs to call require this scope

+The configuration of the tenant in the RelayServer database can be omitted if the server is configured for automatic tenant creation (see `Automatic Tenant Creation` in the [Configuration](./configuration.md#automatic-tenant-creation) documentation.